bwkimmel/scala-units/README.md

 ### Natural units

-To convert a value to the most natural of units from a sequence, use the "inOneOf" operator with multiple units in descending order by magnitude.
+To convert a value to the most natural of units from a sequence, use the `inOneOf` operator with multiple units in descending order by magnitude.
 The units selected will be the first units for which the numerical value is at least 1, or the last units if none of the provided units yield a numerical value at least 1.